High security asymmetric encryption for text, files and chat. You keep the Key secret and give out the matching Lock

 ATTENTION CURRENT USERS:

-version 2.4 is around the corner.
+version 2.4 is here.
 There are multiple enhancements in this version, which require the format of encrypted items to change.
-This means that you won't be able to decrypt or unseal items encrypted or signed by the current version, and that Read-once conversations in course will need to be reset.
+This means that you won't be able to decrypt or unseal items encrypted or signed by the previous version, and that Read-once conversations in course will need to be reset.
 We apologize for the inconvenience.

 - Images can now be added to encrypted messages.